-- Various emotional issues, such as anxiety and depression, that can affect how a person reacts and behaves during stressful situations
+Various emotional issues, such as anxiety and depression, can affect how a person reacts and behaves during stressful situations

 Long-term heroin users are also at an increased risk for various health conditions:

-- Increased risk of infectious disease such as HIV or hepatitis C for intravenous heroin users
+Increased risk of infectious diseases such as HIV or hepatitis C for intravenous heroin users

 After an extended period of heroin use, the body adjusts to the constant presence of the drug in a phenomenon known as physical dependence.
 When that person stops using the drug abruptly, there are negative physical and psychological consequences known as withdrawal.